Skip to content

 BugSeq uses MOB-Cluster IDs for plasmid identification and naming.
 MOB-Clusters are similar to unique taxonomic identifiers (eg. species) for plasmids, and are stable over time.
 Plasmids which are not in our plasmid database but which appear as novel plasmids will be given the identifier novel_{MD5 hash}.
 Further detail on MOB-Clusters is available in the respective publication.

-BugSeq identifies all bacterial genomes in the submitted sequencing data and performs refMLST (preprint), a publication-pending method to calculate allele distances between samples without a core genome multilocus sequence typing (cgMLST) scheme.
+BugSeq identifies all bacterial genomes in the submitted sequencing data and performs refMLST (link to publication), a method that calculates allele distances between samples without the need for a core genome multilocus sequence typing (cgMLST) scheme.
 Extensive validation demonstrates that refMLST generates reliable allele count distances that are highly concordant with traditional cgMLST/SNP approaches, yet can be applied to any bacterial species.

 BugSeq first collects all genomes in a submission (i.e. across samples) and divides them into bins for each species.
 If your lab is on a BugSeq subscription, each species from each sample will be saved across analyses and included in the most recent and any future analyses.